tnoonanjr/cyber-lab/lab5/README.md

 ## Question 8
 When we deauthenticate the device from the access point on the Recon tab we observe the computer is kicked off of the Wi-Fi connection.
+We can use this to exploit the automatically connect feature many devices use to reconnect to known wifi networks.
+If our 'evil' network has the same name as the secure network, we can deauthenticate devices until they automatically connect to our network rather than the secure one.

 https://github.com/user-attachments/assets/11d2acf3-23a4-459f-bd1b-9c201f59891f